 Students who decide to transfer out of the joint program into the regular MBA or MAg program will have to apply and meet the full degree requirements of that program.

-Students enrolled in the joint program on a full-time basis can complete the program in two calendar years.
+Length of Program Students enrolled in the joint program on a full-time basis can complete the program in two calendar years.
 Students may undertake the joint program on a part-time basis.
 The duration of the total program must not exceed six consecutive calendar years.

-175.8.5 The MBA/MEng Joint Program

-The Faculty of Business and the Faculty of Engineering offer a program of joint study which enables students to earn both the MBA and MEng degrees after two calendar years of full-time study.
+195.8.5 The MBA/MEng Joint Program The Faculty of Business and the Faculty of Engineering offer a program of joint study which enables students to earn both the MBA and MEng degrees after two calendar years of full-time study.
 Each student must complete a Faculty of Graduate Studies and Research application form to be submitted to the Faculty of Business.
 A letter indicating the intention to apply to the MBA/MEng program should also be enclosed.

-Only students with an undergraduate degree in engineering will be admissible to this program.
+Entrance Requirements Only students with an undergraduate degree in engineering will be admissible to this program.
 Applicants must follow the admission procedures and meet the admission requirements of both the Faculty of Business and the specific engineering department as governed by the regulations of the Faculty of Graduate Studies and Research.
 The recommendation for admission will be made by the MBA/MEng Joint Program Selection Committee consisting of representatives from the Faculty of Business and the Faculty of Engineering.
 Admission will be recommended only for those students judged to have the ability and motivation to handle the significant demands of the program.
+Program Requirements The course requirements are as follows: